39 Must-dos in beautiful Western North Carolina

 13. Hike to spectacular Catawba Falls

 Catawba is a mesmerizing 100 foot tall waterfall which stuns with multiple cascading levels.
 The hike is just a little over 1.5 miles each way (although a bit steep at times) and features several stream crossings.
-This one is particular scenic in fall, so all leaf peepers take note.
+This one is particularly scenic in fall, so all leaf peepers take note.
 While one of the more heavily trafficked trails, this does not at all distract from the beautiful natural surroundings.

 Location: 3074 Catawba River Rd Old Fort, NC 28762